- July 24 - August 6, 2016

 Summerfuel at Berkeley?

-The Summerfuel College Admissions Prep Program (CAP) held on the campus of UC Berkeley is an intensive and thorough preparation for the college admissions process.
+The Summerfuel College Admissions Prep (CAP) program, held on the campus of UC Berkeley in California, is an intensive and thorough preparation for high school students entering the college admissions process.
 Spend ten days navigating the do’s and don’ts of the application process alongside your peers.
-Course content focuses on SAT or ACT preparation with the Princeton Review, and comprehensive writing classes focused on the developing the personal statement, personalized one-on-one college counseling, instructive college admissions workshops and guided college tours.
+Course content focuses on SAT or ACT preparation with the Princeton Review, comprehensive writing instruction focused on the developing the personal statement, personalized one-on-one college counseling, instructive college admissions workshops and guided college tours.

 Every CAP family will be asked to complete a detailed questionnaire about their child and the family’s goals and expectations.
 Our experienced college counselors will work with the information provided by parents and students to create an admissions plan uniquely suited to each student.